Property Management Business Plan

 II.
 Company Overview

-[Company Name]’s property managers are committed to dealing with all property problems, emergency repairs and tenant issues 24/7.
+[Property Management Business Name]’s property managers are committed to dealing with all property problems, emergency repairs, and tenant issues 24/7.
 The company puts its clients’ interests first and aims to maximize the income generated by every property by preserving its value.

-Through an online dashboard and a mobile app, clients are updated in real-time on every property issue.
-The company’s property managers are trained to observe transparency and are keen to keep everything documented to maintain its credibility and clients’ trust.
+Through an online dashboard and a mobile app, clients are updated in real time on every property issue.
+Our property managers are trained to observe transparency and are keen to keep everything documented to maintain its credibility and clients’ trust.

-By [year], the company envisions itself to be a leading property management firm in [location] and the surrounding areas.
+By [year], we envision being a leading property management company in [location] and the surrounding areas.

-In [year], [Founder’s Name], a licensed real estate broker started receiving an abundance of inquiries about marketing properties, landlord-tenant laws and concerns about property rentals and their daily operations.
-Realizing that he cannot address every inquiry by himself and not wanting to ignore them, he decided to start his own property management firm.
+In [year], [Founder’s Name], a licensed real estate broker, started receiving an abundance of inquiries about marketing properties, landlord-tenant law,s and concerns about property rentals and their daily operations.
+Realizing that he could not address every inquiry by himself and not wanting to ignore them, he decided to start his own property management firm.

 [Founder’s Name] met with a few of his real estate broker friends and discussed the opportunity in building a property management firm.
-Five of these colleagues supported his vision and joined him to start [Company Name].
+Five of these colleagues supported his vision and joined him to start [Property Management Business Name].

-- Found office space and signed Letter of Intent to lease it
+- Found office space and signed a Letter of Intent to lease it

 - Identify key properties to target